olympus-robotics/hephaestus/README.md

 ### Env
 The best way to build hephaestus is to do it inside the docker container provided in the `docker` folder.
 You can build the container with `build.sh` and start it using `run.sh`.
-If you add or update a dependency, bump `DEPS_VERSION`.

 ### Compilation